What are account groups?

 How to set up account groups

-You might use the display name of the account ( the username), but other customers use "Instagram" vs "Facebook" and similar to differentiate each platform – the choice is yours!
+If you'd like a custom display name for your account, you can do this by selecting the account on the left side, and then you'll see the option to add the label on the right.
+You might use the display name of the account ( the username), but other customers use "Instagram" vs "Facebook" and similar to differentiate each platform – the choice is yours!:

 When you want to post to all accounts under one group, simply tick "Select all NAME" to include all accounts when creating a post.